cdktf/cdktf-provider-databricks/docs/dataDatabricksPolicyInfos.python.md

 ###### `using`<sup>Optional</sup> <a name="using" id="@cdktf/provider-databricks.dataDatabricksPolicyInfos.DataDatabricksPolicyInfosPoliciesOutputReference.putRowFilter.parameter.using"></a>

-- *Type:* typing.Union[cdktf.IResolvable, typing.List[<a href="#@cdktf/provider-databricks.dataDatabricksPolicyInfos.DataDatabricksPolicyInfosPoliciesRowFilterUsing">DataDatabricksPolicyInfosPoliciesRowFilterUsing</a>]]
+- *Type:* cdktf.IResolvable | typing.List[<a href="#@cdktf/provider-databricks.dataDatabricksPolicyInfos.DataDatabricksPolicyInfosPoliciesRowFilterUsing">DataDatabricksPolicyInfosPoliciesRowFilterUsing</a>]

 Docs at Terraform Registry: {@link https://registry.terraform.io/providers/databricks/databricks/1.91.0/docs/data-sources/policy_infos#using DataDatabricksPolicyInfos#using}.